-Buying a car directly from its previous owner is less common in Japan, but it offers significant benefits for buyer and seller.
-The seller gets more than they would trading it in, and the buyer gets a cheaper price when compared to a dealer, and on top of that, privates sales between individuals are tax exempt, saving you even more.
+Buying a car directly from its previous owner is less common in Japan, but it offers significant benefits for buyers and sellers.
+The seller gets more than they would if they traded it in, and the buyer gets a cheaper price when compared to a dealer.
+On top of that, private sales between individuals are tax-exempt, saving you even more.
 The downside of private sales are that loans are not possible, and the paperwork and leg work must be completed by the buyer.

 How it works.

-When a car is submitted to the auction for sale it is inspected by the auction house, whose inspectors then add it to an online database photos and information including:
+When a car is submitted to the auction for sale it is inspected by the auction house, whose inspectors then add it to online database of photos and information including: